ampproject/amp.dev/content/reference/common_attributes.md

 [TOC]

 AMP provides a set of common attributes that are extended to many AMP components (and HTML elements).
-This document describes each of common attributes.
+This document describes each of the common attributes.

 ## fallback